• Skip to primary navigation

 This pumpkin gingerbread is really quick and easy to make.
 It takes a bit of time to bake, but it is so worth the wait!

-8 step process collage of making the pumpkin gingerbread showing the mixture at different stages of process
+process collage of making the pumpkin gingerbread batter showing the mixture at different stages.

 1. In a stand mixer fitted with the paddle attachment, beat the softened butter and brown sugar until light and fluffy.